-Monitoring Committee (MC)
+♦ Monitoring Committee (MC)

 Within three months of the date of notification to the Member State of the Commission decision adopting a programme, the Member States participating in the programme, in agreement with the Managing Authority, will set up a Monitoring Committee.
 The composition of the Monitoring Committee will be agreed by Member States in line with Article 5 of the CPR and taking into consideration Commission Delegated Regulation on the European Code of Conduct on Partnership.
 Due to the aims of the programme and following good practice from the 2007-2013 period representatives of the national and regional level participating in the cooperation programme should be members.
 Representation of policy areas relevant for the programme and participating regions shall be insured.
 A representative of the European Commission shall participate in an advisory role.
-Other relevant bodies representing civil society, including environmental partners, non-governmental organisations, and bodies responsible for promoting social inclusion, gender equality and non-discrimination (e.g. NGOs) may participate as advisers as long as specified in the rules of procedure.
+Other relevant bodies representing civil society, including environmental partners, non-governmental organisations, and bodies responsible for promoting social inclusion, gender equality and non-discrimination (e.g. NGOs) shall participate.
 Details of the voting procedure will be set out in the MC's Rules of Procedure.

-The main functions of the monitoring committee are described in the Article 49 of the CPR.
+It will be the task of the MC to steer the programme and to ensure the quality and effectiveness of Cooperation Programme Interreg V-A Slovenia-Croatia implementation.
 Modalities of the Monitoring Committee work will be defined in the MC's Rules of Procedure while taking into account the general rule that each country has one vote and that decisions are taken in consensus.
 Monitoring Committee will be chaired by the Managing Authority.
 Meetings will be held alternatively in both MSs.
+The MC meets at least once a year and reviews the implementation of the Programme and progress towards achieving its objectives.
+It examines in detail all issues that affect the performance of the Programme and makes a decision on any amendment of the Programme proposed by the MA or on MC's own proposal.